(CNN)Here's a look at the life of Nicolas Sarkozy, former president of France.

 May 6, 2012 - Is defeated by Hollande in the presidential election runoff.

-July 3, 2012 - Police raid Sarkozy's home and office amid an investigation into claims of illegal campaign financing, focused on whether L'Oréal heiress Liliane Bettencourt illegally helped Sarkozy during his 2007 presidential campaign.
+July 3, 2012 - Police raid Sarkozy's home and office amid an investigation into claims of illegal campaign financing.
+The investigation is centered around whether L'Oréal heiress Liliane Bettencourt illegally helped Sarkozy during his 2007 presidential campaign.

 March 21, 2013 - Is placed under formal investigation for breach of trust.
-Sarkozy is accused of taking advantage of Bettencourt to help fund his 2007 campaign.
+He is accused of taking advantage of Bettencourt to help fund his 2007 campaign.